 So what does that mean for the Christian?
 First, let us not run around proclaiming we know where Christopher Hitchens is, only God knows that.
 Let us share with people the truth, that if he repented and trusted Christ (which is our hope), he is in Heaven.
 But if he remained in his sins, he was condemned (as we all deserve).
 Let us not rejoice that another atheist voice is silent, that presents us as unkind and unloving.
 But let us not ignore that what he taught was blasphemous.
 As we engage in conversation with others on this, let us remember that, whatever Mr. Hitchens fate was, all of us face the same date with death.

-There is NOTHING, I repeat NOTHING in the life of Christopher Hitchens that remotely suggests he is now with God and the angels.
+There is NOTHING, I repeat NOTHING, in the life of Christopher Hitchens that remotely suggests he is now with God and the angels.
 He is in hell and Hohnholz knows it!
-At least own the abominable doctrine you preach.
+I wish Evangelicals like Chris Hohnholz would at least own the abominable, horrendous doctrine they preach.

 I feel even more sadness for those who are so blinded by religious prejudice that they see the death of Hitchens as an opportunity to peddle their religious wares.
 I’ve already expressed what I think about Albert Mohler’s recent comment on Twitter.
 Turns out that “purpose-driven” Rick Warren is just as classy as Mohler.
 Warren had his own douchebag moment on Twitter when he wrote: “Hitchens has died.
 I loved & prayed for him & grieve his loss.
 He knows the Truth now.”
 Yes, Rick, use a man’s death as a tool in your propaganda machine.
 If Warren truly “loved” Hitch, he would be honoring his memory instead of disgracing Hitchens for the sake of “the Truth” with a capital T.

 How did Christopher Hitchens spend the final days of his life?
-Ian McEwan of the New York Times writes:
+Ian McEwan of the New York Times wrote:

 The place where Christopher Hitchens spent his last few weeks was hardly bookish, but he made it his own.
 Close to downtown Houston is the Medical Center, a cluster of high-rises like La Défense of Paris, or London’s City, a financial district of a sort, where the common currency is illness…..